Chay-HyunminPark/Social-Science-Study/README.md

 The repo is structured as:

 -   `input/data` contains the data sources used in analysis including the raw data.
--   `outputs/data` contains the cleaned dataset that was constructed.
 -   `outputs/paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to simulate, download and clean data.